AdvancedServicesEngineeringTUWien2018/LogisticsInformationSystem/README.md

 ### Simple Waiting Time Predictor
 The simple waiting time predictor module is a RESTful web service which queries Google BigQuery and makes a simple average over the `AvgVisitDuration`s for every customer location at every weekday and arriving hour.
 It only runs locally.

+**Homework to the reader**:
+1. Add a machine learning based waiting time predictor, which makes use of the data stored in BigQuery!
+2. Make a gateway Microservice for the predictor services and let the client choose which service they want to use
+3. Migrate the waiting time predictors as Microservices on Kubernetes and let them scale automatically

 How to setup